HV0512/Human-Pose-Estimation-Using-Machine-Learning/README.md

 Contributing
 We welcome contributions from the community.
 If you would like to contribute, please follow the steps below:

-Fork the repository.
+1.Fork the repository.
-Create a new branch for your feature or bug fix.
+2.Create a new branch for your feature or bug fix.
-Make your changes and test them.
+3.Make your changes and test them.
-Submit a pull request with a detailed explanation of your changes.
+4.Submit a pull request with a detailed explanation of your changes.
-Please ensure that your code adheres to the style guide and includes relevant tests.
+5.Please ensure that your code adheres to the style guide and includes relevant tests.